albayaty/cala_quantum_library/README.md

     ```
     ![figure9](https://github.com/user-attachments/assets/bc114e0b-455b-490d-b13a-2bf740adee01)

-19. Construct the 4-bit Fredkin gate as a quantum circuit.
+10. Construct the 4-bit Fredkin gate as a quantum circuit.
 Note that this requires to utilize:
     * One 3-bit AND gate.
     * One 3-bit Fredkin gate.
     * Two control qubits at the indices 61 and 63.
     * First and second targets at the indices 81 and 72, respectively.
-    * One ancilla qubit at the indix 62.
+    * One ancilla qubit at the index 62.

     ```python
     num_qubits = 127